 If you are wishing to agree a Time to Pay with HMRC, the January 2021 Self Assessment tax return will still need to be filled on time by 31 January 2021.
 It is usual procedure that HMRC will not discuss a Time to Pay arrangement until this (and any previous unfiled tax returns) are filed.

 Whilst the deadline for submitting these is 31 January 2021, HMRC are always very busy during this time, so getting your affairs in order early will greatly help you.

-It is understood that those with a tax debt of up to £30,000 will be able to set up a payment plan online over 12 months to January 2022, if they are facing difficulties in paying.
+Those with a tax debt of up to £30,000 should be able to set up a payment plan online over 12 months to January 2022, if they are facing difficulties in paying.
 Those with debts over this amount will need to speak to HMRC to set up the plan, which can be an arduous task contacting HMRC during these busy times

 Naturally, it will be important to understand your liability as soon as possible, especially if you wish to consider electing to make a Time to Pay arrangement.

 What charges will be levied on late Self Assessment payments?

 For those choosing to defer/agree a 12-month Time to Pay, no penalties will be levied, although interest is usually charged on Time to Pay arrangements.
 Furthermore, Self Assessments not submitted by the deadline will still occur late penalties and fees.